caravancoop/hotpack/README.md

 - We provide some SCSS folder structure only as a guideline for your Bootstrap component customization.
 - If you don't use `Popper.js`, you can remove it in the `webpack.dev.js` and `webpack.prod.js` configuration files for a lighter build.
 - If you don't use Bootstrap's Javascript plugins at all, you can remove `import 'bootstrap';` from the `index.js` file.
+- If you don't import custom fonts, you can remove `_fonts.scss` file if you don't need it.

 ### Configuration files